LibertyDSNP/activity-content/CONTRIBUTING.md

     - Not a thing anymore
     ```
 6. Publish
-7. TODO: CI will build and publish to the npm repository
+7. CI will build and publish to the npm repository